 What consistent actions are you making to reach your greatest potential as a leader?
-Whether it’s waking up early to set up the day ahead or developing a strong time management practice for increased productivity, daily habits drive high performers toward their biggest goals.
+Whether it’s waking up early to set up the day ahead or developing a strong time management practice grounded in essentialism for increased productivity, daily habits drive high performers toward their biggest goals.
 As thought leader Lewis Howes illustrates, “I have learned that champions aren’t just born; champions can be made when they embrace and commit to life-changing positive habits.”
 Every all-star must commit to a daily practice in order to improve over time and reach the pinnacle of their success.
 The world’s top entrepreneurs and executives are no different.
 Just like elite athletes, they have to put in the daily work to fulfill the vision of the leader they want to become.
 But how long does it take to form a habit?

 Learn more below about what habits are, how they’re created, and the top ways to make them stick.